DESTINATIONS · CALABRIA

 Piazza San Rocco in picturesque Scilla is an essential stop for anyone visiting Calabria.
-Situated above the Strait of Messina, the square offers views that take your breath away.
-It is here that you can admire extraordinary panoramas of the Calabrian and Sicilian coastlines, and on clear days even the Aeolian Islands.
-This is a place where history meets natural beauty, and every detail bears witness to the rich past of this region.
-Piazza San Rocco serves as the central point of the San Giorgio district, forming the administrative and social heart of the town suspended 70 metres above sea level.
+Situated above the Strait of Messina, the square offers views that truly impress.
+It is here that you can admire the panorama of the Calabrian and Sicilian coastlines, and in favourable conditions even the distant outline of Stromboli.
+This is a place where history meets natural beauty, and every detail recalls the long past of this stretch of coast.
+Piazza San Rocco serves as an important point of social life in the upper part of Scilla, situated approximately 70 metres above sea level.

 History of Piazza San Rocco – From Myths to Modernity

-Piazza San Rocco in Scilla, though currently known as one of the most important viewpoints over the Strait of Messina, conceals far more than just charming landscapes.
-The history of this place is permanently linked to the rich cultural and historical heritage of the Calabria region and the influences of various civilisations that passed through the area.
-The square is the result of impressive engineering works, constituting a monumental terracing built on a rocky slope that has survived numerous tests of time.
+Piazza San Rocco in Scilla, though currently known primarily as one of the most important viewpoints over the Strait of Messina, conceals far more than just charming landscapes.
+The history of this place is closely linked to the cultural and historical heritage of Calabria and Scilla's position above one of the most important maritime passages in southern Italy.
+The square is best understood as part of the upper fabric of the town, from which people have looked out over the strait and the movement on the water for centuries.

 Medieval Roots and Urban Evolution

-Scilla, whose name evokes the mythological tales of the monster Scylla, was a place of great strategic importance, controlling the vital shipping route between Italy and Sicily.
-Piazza San Rocco formed a natural extension of the ancient village of Bastìa, characterised by low-rise buildings and narrow streets with distinctive arches.
-The square's present appearance is the result of years of reconstruction following the devastating earthquakes of 1783 and 1908, which forced residents to continually rebuild their identity.
+Scilla, whose name evokes the mythological tales of the monster Scylla, has long been a place of great strategic importance, controlling the shipping route between Italy and Sicily.
+The square's present appearance is the result of years of transformation and reconstruction following the devastating earthquakes of 1783 and 1908, which left a clear mark on the entire town.
+Today's space therefore combines the daily life of residents with the memory of successive stages in Scilla's development.

 Architectural Relics and Seismic Resilience

 Although precise documents describing the early development of Piazza San Rocco are lacking, it is easy to see how Scilla's past continues to influence this space to this day.
-The stone streets leading to the square bear witness to times when the town was an important trading centre.
-The square's strategic position enabled monitoring of ship traffic, which historically was of fundamental defensive importance against pirates and invading fleets.
+The stone streets leading to the square recall that the upper part of the town was linked both to the daily life of residents and to observing the strait.
+The square's strategic position enabled monitoring of ship traffic, which for centuries was of defensive significance.

 Contemporary Significance and Revitalisation